How to report and manage your payment

-When you go on Youth Allowance as a job seeker you make a Job Plan with us or your employment services provider.
+When you go on Youth Allowance as a job seeker you make a Job Plan.
+You make this plan with us or with your employment services provider.

-Your Job Plan sets out the things you agree to do to give you the best chance of getting a job.
-This could be applying for jobs, training or studying.
+Your Job Plan sets out the things you agree to do.
+It gives you the best chance of getting a job.
+This plan can include applying for jobs, training or studying.

 When you report your income every 2 weeks you also confirm you’re doing what your Job Plan says.